JI-DeepSleep/DocuSnap/README.md

 | `cleared` | `Integer` | Number of entries cleared |
 | `status`| `String`| `"all_cleared"` or `"specific_cleared"` |

+#### Endpoint: `/api/process_form`

+The API interface is almost the same as `/api/process_document`, except that it is used for form parsing.

+The differences are:

+- The results are not an array of key-value pairs, but an array of name of the fields that need to be filled.

+#### Endpoint: `/api/process_fill`

+The API interface is almost the same as `/api/process_document`, except that it is used for filling a form given a document db.

+The differences are:

+- The input argument `image` is replaced with two encrypted JSON object: `document_data` and `form_data`, which are JSON objects after decryption.
+- The results are an array of key-value pairs, with key being fields to be filled in `form_data` and value being either information found in `document_data` or null if cannot be determined.

 ### 3. Cache Server(Flask+SQLite)

 Stores encrypted processing results.
 Uses composite keys: `(client_id, sha256_key)`.

 #### Endpoint: `/api/cache/query`